 From £695 per eyeGet a Quote

-Following your initial surgery, your aftercare appointments during the first 12 months and all medication for the first 3 months are included in the price of your surgery.
-All appointments you attend after this, a charge will apply.
+Following your initial surgery, your aftercare appointments during the first 12 months and all medication for the first 3 months are included in the price of your cataract surgery.
+For any appointments you attend after this, a charge will apply.
 These are listed below:

 Optometrist consultation £100